How to Plant and Grow Bok Choy

 Tips for Growing Bok Choy in Containers

-A close up horizontal image of small bok choy plants growing in a plastic container pictured on a soft focus background.
+A close up horizontal image of bok choy growing in plastic containers.

 If you love bok choy but don’t have space in the garden, try growing it in containers instead.
 These tasty Asian greens are easy to grow in pots on the patio or even an apartment balcony.
 Learn everything you need to succeed with container-grown bok choy, from sowing to harvest, in this guide.
 Read more now.